vpidev/ui-styleguide/README.md

 - Users must be able to do a full edit cycle using the keyboard

-*Why?*: Keyboard entry is generally the fastest data entry mechansim, and requiring mouse clicks greatly slows down this process
+*Why?*: Keyboard entry is generally the fastest data entry mechanism, and requiring mouse clicks greatly slows down this process